carljm/django-transaction-hooks/doc/index.rst

 Doing this correctly while accounting for savepoints that might be individually rolled back, closed/dropped connections, and idiosyncrasies of various databases, `is hard`_.
-Transaction signals don't make it easier to do it right, they just make it easier to do it wrong.
+Transaction signals just make it easier to do it wrong.

 ``django-transaction-hooks`` does the heavy lifting so you don't have to.